in-the-keyhole/khs-convo/README.md

 ### State Transition

-By Default, states transition sequentially, however they can
+By Default, states transition sequentially, however you can `jump` to different states by